MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/user-stopped-typing-behavior.md

 ---
 title: UserStoppedTypingBehavior - .NET MAUI Community Toolkit
 author: cliffagius
-description: "The `UserStoppedTypingBehavior` is a `Behavior` that will trigger an action when a user has stopped data input on controls for example `Entry`, `SearchBar` and `Editor`.
+description: "The UserStoppedTypingBehavior is a Behavior that will trigger an action when a user has stopped data input on controls for example Entry, SearchBar and Editor.
 Examples of its usage include triggering a search when a user has stopped entering their search query." ms.date: 04/13/2022
 ---